 But if you want to start a family office or evolve your family governance, then consider these important tips, courtesy of the roundtable:

 On the business side, governance evolves from a founding decision-maker, to a Board of Advisors, to a Board of Directors.
 There is often a parade of consultants between the Founder and a fully functioning Board of Advisors.
 While the Board of Advisors is a more informal board made of experts, the Board of Directors is a formal body with legal responsibilities and fiduciary duties.The final step of governance evolution is when the family elects independent, non-family members to a fiduciary board.

 The roundtable offered three memorable remarks on effective business governance:

 It may be helpful to revisit these takeaways as your family business moves through the evolution of business and family governance structures.

-[Editor’s Note: To learn more about this and related topics, you may want to attend the following webinars: Building an Independent Board, The Role of the Board in a Private Company and The Effective Director.]
+[Editor’s Note: To learn more about this and related topics, you may want to attend the following webinars: The Effective Director.]